Anthropology of

 Date: Starting January 19, 2026.
 Every Monday.

 FORMAT: Online sessions via Google Meets.
-Every session will be recorded for future and anachronic review.
+Every session will be recorded for future anachronic review.

 LANGUAGE: English